bibliomar/bibliomar-scrapper/README.md

 # Disclaimer
 Biblioterra is **NOT** populating any databases with LibraryGenesis data.
 Instead, we save cover *links*, search results *text*, download *links* and description *text*.
+This data is specific to each user's library.

 No files, images etc. are being saved.